pit-ray/vim-autograd/examples/README.md

 ```

 ### Build Neural Network
-A multilayer network is then constructed using fully connected layers.
+A multi-layer network is then constructed using fully connected layers.
 However, we need to use the differentiable functions provided by vim-autograd.

 [**examples/wine-classify.vim**](wine-classify.vim)
 ```vim